solana-foundation/developer-content/content/courses/state-compression/generalized-state-compression.md

 This includes:

-1. The root hash - The same root hash found in a regular Merkle tree..
+1. The root hash - The same root hash found in a regular Merkle tree.
 2. A changelog buffer - A buffer containing proof data for recent root hash changes, allowing further writes in the same slot to succeed.
 3. A canopy - To update a specific leaf, you need the entire proof path from the